THD-Spatial/City2TABULA/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](/LICENSE) file for details.

 > **Note**: This tool is under active development.
 Features and performance may evolve with future releases.